neo-project/neo-blockchain-toolkit/quickstart.md

 In your terminal window, create an empty directory called "HelloWorld".
 Change to that directory and invoke the `dotnet new neo-contract -de` command.
-This will create a simple NEO smart contract that writes Hello World to blockchain storage.
+This will create a simple Neo smart contract that writes Hello World to blockchain storage.

 > Note, by default the generated neo-contract project compiles the smart contract